How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Introduction

 \section{Introduction}

 Africa is a critical area for research on food security.
 Half of the low-income and food-deficient countries (43 out of 86) are on the continent\cite{bjornlund2022food} and Africa has the highest prevalence of undernourished people (20.2\% of the population in 2021).\cite{wfp2022state} Efforts to assess, monitor, and mitigate food insecurity in Africa are hindered by a lack of information to inform such efforts, such as agricultural production statistics or crop conditions assessments.
-Satellite Earth observations (EO) provide an affordable, reliable, and timely source of information for assessing crop conditions and food production, but EO-based monitoring systems require accurate cropland masks that focus observations on locations where crops are likely being grown in a given year.\cite{nakalembe2023considerations,fritz2013need,fritz2019comparison} Cropland masks are typically derived from land cover maps, which may be agriculture-specific maps indicating cropland areas or capture broad land cover and land use classes.
-Map products are becoming the go-to source for informing agricultural policies, development investments, food and nutrition security monitoring, and climate modeling.\cite{mbow2017special} While EO-based map assessments are more scalable and affordable than traditional survey-based estimates, they must be used cautiously when they inform policy or other high-stakes decisions.\cite{kelly2018sustainability} Crop maps are directly used in EO-based monitoring systems such as the GEOGLAM Crop Monitors,\cite{becker2019geoglam,becker2020strengthening} Global Agricultural Monitoring (GLAM) System,\cite{becker2010monitoring} and ASAP,\cite{rembold2019asap} among others.\cite{fritz2019comparison} Inaccurate crop masks increase the risk of over- or under-estimation of crop conditions or impacts of disasters or climate shocks on food production and may result in dubious statistics informing aid and development efforts.
+Satellite Earth observations (EO) provide an affordable, reliable, and timely source of information for assessing crop conditions and food production, but EO-based monitoring systems require accurate cropland masks that focus observations on locations where crops are likely being grown in a given year.\cite{nakalembe2023considerations,fritz2013need,fritz2019comparison}

+Cropland masks are typically derived from land cover maps, which can be agriculture-specific maps indicating cropland areas or more generic maps capturing multiple land cover and land use classes.
+Map products are becoming the go-to source for informing agricultural policies, development investments, food and nutrition security monitoring, and climate modeling.\cite{mbow2017special} While EO-based map assessments are more scalable and affordable than traditional survey-based estimates, they must be used cautiously when they inform policy or other high-stakes decisions.\cite{kelly2018sustainability} Crop maps are directly used in EO-based monitoring systems such as the GEOGLAM Crop Monitors,\cite{becker2019geoglam,becker2020strengthening} Global Agricultural Monitoring (GLAM) System,\cite{becker2010monitoring} ASAP,\cite{rembold2019asap} and others.\cite{fritz2019comparison} Inaccurate crop masks increase the risk of over- or under-estimation of crop conditions or impacts of disasters or climate shocks on food production and may result in dubious statistics informing aid and development efforts.

 Production of global land cover maps continues to accelerate due to advancements in satellite sensors, machine learning, and cloud computing, as well as increased availability of open data and growing interest in environmental monitoring and management.
 Users now have an overwhelming array of options for land cover maps but lack independent quantitative information to evaluate these maps and assess their relative advantages or disadvantages, particularly in the context of agricultural monitoring in Africa.
 As more researchers and decision-makers look to Earth observations as a solution for agriculture and food security monitoring in Africa, there is a need for a comprehensive evaluation and inter-comparison of available maps to help users identify suitable data products and guide future work efforts to develop improved maps.